lol2232/2232-combo-leecher/README.md

 ./gatherlinks.sh; # this will gather your links to leechedlinks.txt

-python3 2232-LEECHER.py inputfile outputfile # if you used gatherlinks.sh your inputfile is leechedlinks.txt
+python3 2232-LEECHER.py # if you used gatherlinks.sh your inputfile is leechedlinks.txt

 once it stops moving and it gets stuck at one place you can hit control c its most likely done

+check if you have the files usercombo.txt or emailcombo.txt if not do this

+./format.sh